Linear statistics of determinantal point processes and norm representations: Main results

 As before, the asymptotic normality of the centered and normalized counting function follows from Soshnikov result for $d>1$, see \cite{Sos02}, and from Lindeberg central limit theorem in the case $d=1$, see \cite[Theorem 4.9]{Mec19}.

 An upper bound for the limit above was proved in \cite{BMOC16} if $A$ is a spherical cap, exploiting a generalization to the sphere of Landau's work about the concentration operator in the space of bandlimited entire functions \cite{Lan67}.
 The approach in \cite{BMOC16} seems difficult to generalize for sets more general than spherical caps.
 In this paper, we generalize the result in \cite{BMOC16} with a completely different approach, which we present in general terms, since it can be applied to determine the asymptotic behavior of the linear statistics (both smooth and rough) also of other DPPs.
-Here and in the rest of the paper, $(\varrho_L)_{L\ge 0}$ is said to be a family of radial mollifiers on $\mathbb M$ if it is a sequence of functions $\varrho_L: (0,\infty)\to\mathbb{R^+}$ are such that, for all $y\in \mathbb M$

 Our main idea is to write, through \eqref{equation_variance},